Trademark Registration in Canada and Abroad - Isn't It Time You Protected Your Trade Name and Other Trademarks?

 If your application is approved by the examiner, we will receive a notice of approval and your trademark application will be published in the Trademarks Journal.

 Within two months of being advertised, third parties may oppose the allowance of your application.
 They can do so by filing a statement of opposition with the Trademarks Opposition Board, which commences a quasi-litigation proceeding before the Trademarks Office to determine whether your trademark application may proceed to allowance.
-Opposition proceedings are rare however--only about 2% of trademark applications are opposed in Canada.
+Opposition proceedings have been rare in Canada in the past--only about 2% of trademark applications have been opposed in Canada of late, although this is expected to increase in future as a result of recent changes to Canada's trademark laws.

 Allowance and Registration of Your Trademark

 If your trademark application is not opposed, or you have been successful in an opposition proceeding, your application will be allowed.
-The Trademarks Office sends us a notice of allowance and asks us to pay the registration fee.
-If use of the trademark in Canada has commenced, once the registration fee is paid, your trademark application becomes a registered trademark in Canada.
+If your application was filed prior to June 17, 2019, the Trademarks Office sends us a registration fee notice asking us to pay a registration fee to register the mark.
+Once the registration fee is paid, your trademark application becomes a registered trademark in Canada.

 Term and Renewal of Your Trademark Registration

 Once registered, how long is a trademark good for?
-Your Canadian trademark registration will last for 15 years as long as you continously use your trademark in Canada.
-After 15 years, you can renew your trademark registration by paying a renewal fee, failing which your trademark will be expunged from the Register.
+Under current trademark law, your Canadian trademark registration will last for 10 years as long as you continously use your trademark in Canada.
+After 10 years, you can renew your trademark registration by paying a renewal fee, failing which your trademark will be expunged from the Register.

 Our trademark services include:

 Preparing, filing and prosecuting trademark applications in Canada

 Arranging and supervising the filing and prosecution of trademark applications by trademark agents in foreign jurisdictions

 Worldwide trademark portfolio management and counseling